awpala/interstellar-quandary/README.md

 ### Client

 The client-side application is built with React and bootstrapped via `create-react-app`.
-All React components are Hooks (see `/src/Components`).
-Furthermore, the principal English-to-Gorbyoyo translation logic is encapsulated in the custom Hook `useTranslator` (see `/src/Hooks/useTranslator.js`).
+All React components are functional components built using Hooks (see `/src/Components`).
+Furthermore, the English-to-Gorbyoyo translation logic is encapsulated in the custom Hook `useTranslator` (see `/src/Hooks/useTranslator.js`).

 ### Server